Sara Jacobs

-Early life and education
+Early life and career

-Jacobs was born in Del Mar, California, on February 1, 1989, and raised in San Diego.
-She is the granddaughter of businessman and Qualcomm founder Irwin M. Jacobs, and the daughter of Jerri-Ann and philanthropist Gary E. Jacobs.
-Her uncle, Paul E. Jacobs, was the former CEO and chairman of Qualcomm.
-Jacobs graduated from Torrey Pines High School and Columbia University, earning a bachelor's degree in political science in 2011 and a master's degree in international relations in 2012.
+Jacobs was born in San Diego on February 1, 1989.
+Jacobs's grandfather is billionaire businessman Irwin M. Jacobs, a co-founder and former chairman of the semiconductor company Qualcomm.
+She graduated from Torrey Pines High School and Columbia University, earning a Bachelor of Arts in political science in 2011 and a Master of International Affairs in international relations in 2012.

-Early career

 After earning her master's degree, Jacobs worked for the United Nations and UNICEF.
 In February 2014, she began working as a contractor to the United States Department of State.
-During her later Congressional campaign, Jacobs drew attention for falsely claiming to have been a "policymaker" at the State Department.
-Jacobs did not make policy for the State Department, instead working at a junior level for a contractor, not for the Department itself.
 She then served as a policy advisor on Hillary Clinton's 2016 presidential campaign.
-After the election, Jacobs formed a nonprofit called "San Diego for Every Child: The Coalition to End Child Poverty."
+After the election, Jacobs formed a nonprofit called San Diego for Every Child: The Coalition to End Child Poverty.